Irving hits game-winning 3 at buzzer, Nets win 5th straight

 TIP-INS

-Raptors: VanVleet scored 25 points before halftime, a season high for any half. … Juancho Hernangomez made his second start of the season as Toronto used its 16th starting lineup in 29 games. … G Jeff Dowtin Jr. was recalled from the G-League with Trent out.
+Raptors: VanVleet scored 25 points before halftime, a season high for any half. … Hernangomez made his second start of the season as Toronto used its 16th starting lineup in 29 games.

 UP NEXT